mbaumer/us_hep_funding/docs/_states/NE.md

 ### Committees
 Jeff Fortenberry is the #15 Republican on the House Committee on Appropriations

+Jeff Fortenberry is the #4 Republican on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016